Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/Camera_CameraFrequency.md

 ## Description

-This parameter sets the internally used camera frequency.
+Set the camera frequency

 !!!
 Note
+    The camera frequency could have negative impact on wireless connection quality (interference with WLAN signal), especially using low quality boards or boards with onboard antenna.
+Depending on used hardware combination, try to find the best camera frequency (default: 20Mhz) under the evaluation of network responiveness and resulting image quality.<br>
-    Usually there is no need to adapt this setting.
-Some ESP32CAM modules do have issues with bad responsivness.
-One possible root cause could be possible disturbances due to bad PCB routing of the frequency wire from SOC to the attached camera module.
-Modifying the camera frequency could possibly improve the situation.
-If this is not improving only hardware related optimizations are possible like shielding the respective area by copper foil, etc...
+    If this is not improving the situation only hardware related optimizations are possible like shielding the respective area by copper foil, etc...